Saudi Arabia–Turkey relations: Cooperation against Iran

 Turkey has played a very edgy role in the Iran–Saudi Arabia proxy conflict.
 Turkey is engaged in a separate proxy conflict with Iran, which backs anti-Turkish forces in Syria, Iraq, Libya, the South Caucasus, and other regions.
 Saudi Arabia and Turkey are both nearly completely Sunni, but their experiences over the Salafist movement, rivalry over leadership of the Islamic world, and a recent neo-Ottoman outlook in Turkey has caused extreme distrust between the two countries.
 Turkey has rejected Saudi requests to join the Yemeni Civil War, but Turkey supports the Saudi-backed government in Yemen.
 Turkey and Saudi Arabia often fluctuate between antagonism and alliance.
 During the Syrian Civil War, Turkey and Saudi Arabia support the Syrian opposition against the Iranian-backed President Bashar al-Assad, but Turkey has sought to back the moderate forces, and Saudi Arabia has supported the radicals in the opposition and so tensions are caused between both countries.
 The Russian intervention forces Turkey and Saudi Arabia to have a level of compromise, but mutual distrust has hampered the process.

 Turkey has been traditionally refrained from funding Islamic schools, but since the 2010s, it has increasingly funded Islamic schools and resulted in the Saudi perception that Turkey is attempting to eradicate Saudi-funded madrasah.
 Turkey is attempting to limit Iranian influence but also similarly dislikes Saudi influence.

-Since start of Russian invasion of Ukraine, both Turkey and Saudi Arabia have deepened their economic ties with Russia, possibly as a counterbalance to Iran's influence on Russia.
+Since the start of the Russian invasion of Ukraine, both Turkey and Saudi Arabia have deepened their economic ties with Russia, possibly as a counterbalance to Iran's influence on Russia.

 Both Turkey and Saudi Arabia supported Syrian opposition's victory against Bashar al-Assad.
 Both countries were against Iran's influence in Syria.
 Saudi Arabia and Turkey were among the first countries to welcome the new administration in Syria.

-In May 2025, Trump administration agreed to remove American sanctions on Syria after meeting Ahmed al-Sharaa in Riyadh.
+In May 2025, the Trump administration agreed to remove American sanctions on Syria after meeting Ahmed al-Sharaa in Riyadh.
 Trump said that after discussing the situation with Mohammed bin Salman and Erdoğan (joined the meeting via video call), he decided to lift sanctions on Syria.
 Unlike the previous Biden administration, President Trump maintains good relations with Mohammed bin Salman and Erdoğan.
 It was in the interest of both countries, as well as the United States, to focus on counter-terrorism and going against Iranian threats.

+In June 2026, it was reported that both countries signed a new transportation agreement including railway development and cooperation.
+The agreement aims to improve trade and connectivity between the countries.